 Let’s be honest, when it comes to travel we don’t always have a lot of cash to flash.
 Which is exactly how Matt and I found ourselves staying at the Desak Putu Putera Homestay in Ubud this year.
 This fantastic little spot is tucked down a long laneway, past a few chickens and local houses, opening up to a hidden spot with a great little pool.
-The service is fantastic, the breakfast delicious and location central.
+The service is fantastic, the breakfast delicious and the location central.
 It was a really chilled out hideaway and wins our pick for the best budget accommodation experience of the year.

 I won’t lie, I’ve visited my fair share of bars in 2016.
 The most memorable of those was the opening of Brisbane’s Sixteen Antlers.
 I absolutely loved this place!
 It offered up great views of Brisbane, fantastic drinks, delicious food and great music.
 There was also a fireworks display which I wasn’t expecting and, I think, made for some great viewing on my Insta-stories.